K-theory, local cohomology and tangent spaces to Hilbert schemes: Introduction

 Let $X$ be a smooth projective variety over a field $k$ of characteristic $0$ and let $Y \subset X$ be a subvariety of codimension $p$.
 Considering $Y$ as an element of $\mathrm{Hilb}^{p}(X)$, it is well known that the Zariski tangent space $\mathrm{T}_{Y}\mathrm{Hilb}^{p}(X)$ can be identified with $H^{0}(Y, \mathcal{N}_{Y/X})$, where $\mathcal{N}_{Y/X}$ is the normal sheaf.

-$Y$ also defines an element of the cycle class group $Z^{p}(X)$ and we are interested in defining the tangent space $TZ^{p}(X)$ to the cycle class group $Z^{p}(X)$.
+$Y$ also defines an element of the cycle group $Z^{p}(X)$ and we are interested in defining the tangent space $TZ^{p}(X)$ to the cycle group $Z^{p}(X)$.
 In \cite{GGtangentspace}, Mark Green and Phillip Griffiths define $TZ^{p}(X)$ for $p=1$(divisors) and $p=\mathrm{dim}(X)$(0-cycles) and leave the general case as an open question.
+Much of their theory was extended by Benjamin Dribus, Jerome W. Hoffman and the author in \cite{DHY, Y-3}.
 In \cite{Y-3}, we define $TZ^{p}(X)$ for any integer $p$ satisfying $1\leqslant p \leqslant \mathrm{dim}(X)$, generalizing Green and Griffiths' definitions.
 We recall the following fact from \cite{Y-3} for our purpose, and refer to \cite{GGtangentspace, Y-3} for definition of $TZ^{p}(X)$.

 \begin{theorem} [Theorem 2.8 in \cite{Y-3}] For $X$ a smooth projective variety over a field $k$ of characteristic $0$, for any integer $p \geqslant 1$, the tangent space $TZ^{p}(X)$ is identified with $\mathrm{Ker}(\partial_{1}^{p,-p})$: